jagenjo/webglstudio.js/guides/editor_architecture.md

 In this guide I will try to explain how the editor is structured internally.

-This guide is meant for people willing to improve the editor somehow (trhough plugins or editing the base code).
+This guide is meant for people willing to improve the editor somehow (through plugins or editing the base code).

 ## Structure

 ### CORE

-The CORE is the global class created once the website is loaded, is the one in charge of loading all the files.
+The ```CORE``` (core.js) is the global class created once the website is loaded, is the one in charge of loading the rest of the files.
 It also handles some global properties (like user preferences and configuration).

+Inside the CORE all the loaded modules are stored.

 ### Modules

 Modules are independent elements of the editor that provide some functionality.
 Modules can interact with the interface, with the 3D canvas and process the user input.
+Almost every feature of the editor is stored in one Module, here is a list of the most important ones:
+* **RenderModule**: in charge of rendering the 3D canvas.
+* **DriveModule**: in charge of storing files.
+* **EditorModule**: in charge of the elements that allow to edit the scene.
+* **PluginModule**: to load plugins from the editor.
+* **PreferencesModule**: To store user preferences about the editor.
+* **SceneStorageModule**: in charge of loading/saving the scenes.
+* **ToolsModule**: in charge of the canvas buttons to toggle/enable tools.
+* **SelectionModule**: in charge of controling user selection of elements in the scene.
+* **UndoModule**: in charge of history of changes.

 ### UI Widgets